edmondatto/tech-management/README.md

 1. This [online class](https://www.coursera.org/learn/motivate-people-teams/) will help you learn how to create a shared vision for your team and effectively communicate it to your teammates.

 ## Transitioning From IC to Leader
-1. Great set of posts from First Round Capital blog.
+1. A great set of posts from First Round Capital blog.
 Here are a couple, but it's worth looking for more.
     1. [This 90-day plan turns engineers into remarkable managers](http://firstround.com/review/this-90-day-plan-turns-engineers-into-remarkable-managers/)
     1. [The most dangerous leadership traps and the 15 minute daily practice that will save you](http://firstround.com/review/the-most-dangerous-leadership-traps-and-the-15-minute-daily-practice-that-will-save-you/)
     1. [The keys to scaling yourself as a technology leader](http://firstround.com/review/the-keys-to-scaling-yourself-as-a-technology-leader/)